Foot Doctor Perth

 Bone Fractures of the Foot and Ankle – Usually resulting from trauma and/ or ankle instability.
 Usually a sudden snap or pop sensation, and inability to weight bear and can often lead to significant bruising and swelling.
 However, symptoms wont always arise the same, where a “dull ache” after a simple movement can be enough in some cases.
 Usually a complex issue, needing an assessment as soon as possible, if left, can delay healing or further damage the area.
 Often a period of rest and immobility is needed, followed by a period of rehabilitation and adjustment back to normal duties – directed by your podiatrist.

 Sprained Ankle – A very common injury, defined by tearing of the ligaments connecting the lower leg to the foot.
 Causing instant pain and sometimes inability to weight- bear.
 Sprains are generally graded to 1 (mild), grade 2 (moderate) and grade 3 (severe) of the ligaments, with localised bruising and swelling.
 Often caused by a sudden twist or roll of the ankle.
-Early assessment and diagnostic imaging is often needed to get the extent of damage and a treatment plan put in place by your podiatrist.
+Early assessment by a trusted foot doctor and diagnostic imaging is often needed to get the extent of damage and a treatment plan put in place.